diogro/expressionVariance-manuscript/main.md

 One interesting aspect of the GO term analysis shown in @fig:skew_entropy and @fig:go_skewness is that there is no biological process term associated with enrichment for intermediate variance genes: the low-entropy terms have either positive or negative skew, never zero skew.
 In other words, there is no annotated biological process for which the associated genes are kept at some intermediary level of variation.
 For the GO terms we used, either there is no relation between the gene expression variance and the biological process, or there is a strong bias toward high or low-variance genes.
-This suggests that selective shaping of gene expression has two modes, corresponding with (1) biological processes under strong stabilizing selection (i.e., variance reducing selection) or (2) biological processes under disruptive selection (i.e., variance increasing selection).
+This suggests that selective shaping of gene expression has two modes, corresponding with (1) biological processes under strong stabilizing selection (i.e., variance-reducing selection) or (2) biological processes under disruptive selection (i.e., varianc-increasing selection).
 In short, we find strong support for the idea that there are genes with consistently more (or less) variable expression levels, and that these differences in variance are the result of different patterns of selection.

 Following Alemu et al. [@Alemu2014-jo], we observe that epigenetic signatures of gene regulation, such as enhancer histone marks, make up a higher proportion of the surrounding genomic regions of genes that exhibit higher variance in expression.